seancorfield/honeysql/doc/clause-reference.md

 ["SELECT u.username, s.name FROM user AS u, status AS s WHERE (u.statusid = s.id) AND (u.id = ?)"
 9]
 ```

-A temporal clause starts with `:for`, followed by the time reference
+As of 2.4.1066, HoneySQL supports a temporal clause that starts with `:for`,
+followed by the time reference
 (e.g., `:system-time` or `:business-time`), followed by a temporal qualifier,
 one of:
 * `:all`